– 9 min read

 Ghostwriting can be conflated with generic writing that doesn’t represent the person or your business well, but that is only if you don’t do it well.
 A good ghostwriter will be a good writer to start with.
 They will also be skilled enough to understand and communicate your intentions and adaptable enough to mimic your style and approach.

 You do need to invest energy into supporting them and helping them succeed as well.
-Dedicate the time needed to provide them with information and guidelines for your business’s voice and tone, and that time will pay for itself in time saved.
+Dedicate the time needed to provide them with information and guidelines for your business’s voice, and that time will pay for itself in time saved.
 Use all the tools available to you, including company style guides, systems for reviewing and providing feedback, and modern AI writing tools.

 Use ghostwriting to open up new opportunities